leejo/leejo.github.io/_posts/2016-02-22-all_software_is_legacy.md

 **So What Happened?**

 Time passed, more and more features were added, scope crept.[^9] After a few years it turned out that some of the implementation decisions didn't fit well into modern requirements, and others could lead to nasty vulnerabilities if not used with care.
-Some workarounds could be made: fastcgi for persistence, mod\_perl for speed and pluging into apache, but they required adapting of scripts using CGI.pm.
+Some workarounds could be made: fastcgi for persistence, mod\_perl for speed and plugging into apache, but they required adapting of scripts using CGI.pm.
 Often they came with a cost - mod\_perl's propensity to segfault being one of them.

 This wasn't unusual, the web was immature back then and development around it reflected that.
 There's also the consideration that you can't predict the future and it's incredibly difficult to make accurate estimates in software development.
 Sometimes you just stick a TODO or FIXME in the code and worry about it later - Y2K anyone?
 IPv4?